liangcheng-yu/assert-p4/README.md

 # assert-p4

+## Overview

-assert-p4 is an assertion-based tool for verification of P4 programs using symbolic execution.
+assert-p4 is an assertion-based tool for verifying P4 programs using symbolic execution.

 Using our assertion language, a P4 program can be annotated with assertions expressing general network correctness properties.